rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 ## Region constraints

-Regions are inferred somewhat differently from types.
+Regions are inferenced somewhat differently from types.
 Rather than eagerly unifying things, we simply collect constraints as we go, but make (almost) no attempt to solve regions.
 These constraints have the form of an "outlives" constraint: